ducsplacement/Brochure/PlacementAdvisorMessage.md

 MCA programme was started in 1982 to meet the growing demand for IT professionals in the industry.
 The programme equips the students with core computer science knowledge to prepare them for industry and academia.
-As a part of their curriculum, the students undertake projects in the industry in diverse areas like Database Systems, Communication and computer networks etc.
+As a part of their curriculum, the students undertake projects in the industry in diverse areas like Database Systems, Communication and Computer Networks etc.

 M.Sc.
 Computer Science programme, introduced in the year 2004, aims to develop core competence in Computer Science and prepare the students to take up a career in the highly